#253300

 In adults visual acuity is measured as "recognition acuity", which uses standard line tests.
 This type of test cannot be used in examining infants and children with multiple impairments.
 Instead of recognition visual acuity, grating acuity is measured with grating acuity tests either as detection or discrimination acuity.
 LEA GRATINGS test is a detection test.

 In the LEA GRATINGS test, the infant or child detects the presence of parallel lines of decreasing width, a task simpler than recognizing optotypes.
 When a striped pattern is presented in front of an infant simultaneously with a gray surface of the same size and luminance, the infant is likely to look at the striped pattern because there is more to see than on a gray surface.
 What the child sees on the grating cannot be known.
-From children who can describe what they see we have learned that the lines on gratings can be seen distorted, only in a small part of the grating or no lines are perceived.
+From children who can describe what they see we have learned that the lines on gratings can be seen distorted, only in a small part of the grating or the lines are so distorted that no lines are perceived.

 The LEA GRATINGS test uses paddles to present gratings.
 The handle allows the tester to hold the test easily.